-Our goal: To get to the heart of the matter in a nutshell.
+Our aim: to get to the heart of the matter in a nutshell.

-Business facts.
+Economic facts.
 News facts.
 Association facts.
-Politics facts.
+Political facts.
 Our facts.

 What issues move us?
 How is our economy making a strong case for Germany as a business location?

-Register here free of charge for our BDA Agenda so that you are always up to date with the latest business news!
+Register here free of charge for our BDA Agenda so that you are always up to date with the latest economic developments!

 Wake-up call for vocational training

-The lack of training and skilled workers is crushing companies.
+The shortage of training and skilled workers is crushing companies.
 In the current issue, Steffen Kampeter calls for the German government to start recognizing vocational training on an equal footing with academic training.
-The issue of the week takes a critical look at family start times.
+The topic of the week takes a critical look at family start times.
 Prof. Dr. Andrew Ullmann, who calls for a reform of our healthcare system, provides an exciting guest article.

 Entrepreneurship, ambition and creativity

 The prosperity of our country and our social security system are based on hard work and efficient, innovative companies.
-Employer President Dulger would therefore like the German government to be aware of this problem, change the framework conditions - and focus on entrepreneurship, ambition and creativity.
-This week's topic is the upcoming mediation procedure on whistleblower protection.
+Employers' President Dulger would therefore like to see the federal government take note of this problem, change the framework conditions - and focus on entrepreneurship, ambition and creativity.
+This week's topic is the upcoming conciliation procedure on whistleblower protection.
 There is also a guest article by employment law expert Gregor Thüsing on the current EU draft directive on platform work, which is well worth reading.

-Looking ahead to the meeting of the coalition committee, BDA Managing Director Steffen Kampeter therefore calls in Standpunkt for the opportunity to be seized for a new speed of Germany to be seized.
-A lot is being announced by the German government - but little is happening because it is not in agreement.
+With a view to the meeting of the coalition committee, BDA Managing Director Steffen Kampeter therefore calls for the opportunity for a new speed of Germany to be seized.
+A lot is being announced by the federal government - but little is happening because there is no consensus.
 This also applies to the complicated procedures for the immigration of skilled workers.
-Dr. Markus Pieper MEP sees our competitiveness in danger in a guest article.
+Dr. Markus Pieper MEP sees our competitiveness at risk in his guest article.
 The topic of the week is excellent entrepreneurial commitment to vocational training.
 And much more.

 We need the courage to change

-In the BDA Agenda, employer president Dulger calls on the German government to have the courage to change so as not to become the sick man of Europe again.
-Magdalena Rogl from Microsoft Germany explains why empathy is the basis for diversity and inclusion in this week's commentary.
-Other topics in this issue include a shortage of skilled workers, mobile work and the EU social security card, and much more.
+In the BDA Agenda, employers' president Dulger calls on the German government to have the courage to change in order to avoid becoming the sick man of Europe again.
+Magdalena Rogl from Microsoft Germany explains why empathy is the basis for diversity and inclusion in the Comment of the Week.
+Other topics in this issue include the shortage of skilled workers, mobile working and the EU social security card, and much more.

 Daring more sustainability & social progress

-Instead of more sustainability and social progress, bureaucracy and control madness are being promoted, warns BDA Chief Executive Steffen Kampeter in the Viewpoint of the current issue.
-School quality urgently needs to be improved.
+Instead of more sustainability and social progress, bureaucracy and control madness are being promoted, warns BDA Managing Director Steffen Kampeter in the viewpoint of the current issue.
+The quality of schools urgently needs to be improved.
 This is the topic of the week.
-There is also a guest article by Ingrid Hofmann that is well worth reading: She calls for more appreciation for companies.
+There is also a guest article by Ingrid Hofmann that is well worth reading: she calls for more appreciation for companies.

 We need a new dynamic in the economy and the world of work!

-Employer President Dr. Dulger outlines in the BDA AGENDA how we are getting a new dynamic in the economy and the world of work.
-The guest commentary by Dr. Niggemann, member of the Executive Board of Deutsche Lufthansa AG, deals with the topic of "working time recording".
-In the new issue, you will also find insights into the exchange between the BDA Digital Council and the head of the Federal Chancellery, Wolfgang Schmidt, information on social self-administration and the future of European social systems and the welfare state, and much more.
+In the BDA AGENDA, employer president Dr. Dulger outlines how we can achieve a new dynamic in the economy and the world of work.
+The guest commentary by Dr. Niggemann, Member of the Executive Board of Deutsche Lufthansa AG, deals with the topic of "working time recording".
+In the new issue, you will also find insights into the exchange between the BDA Digital Council and the Head of the Federal Chancellery Wolfgang Schmidt, information on social self-administration and the future of European social systems and the welfare state, and much more.

-Employer President Dr. Rainer Dulger believes that Germany's quality as a business location is at risk and addresses this issue in detail in the current AGENDA.
-In addition, you will find a contribution on the topic of "bureaucracy reduction" using the example of the "basic pension" as well as a guest commentary by Ilka Horstmeier, member of the Board of Management of BMW AG, in which she explains that innovations need freedom, and much more.
+Employer President Dr. Rainer Dulger believes that Germany's quality as a business location is at risk and addresses this issue in detail in the current issue of AGENDA.
+You will also find an article on the topic of "cutting red tape" using the example of the "basic pension" as well as a guest commentary by Ilka Horstmeier, member of the Board of Management of BMW AG, in which she explains that innovations need freedom, and much more.

-In the current issue, our CEO Steffen Kampeter looks ahead to 2023 and clearly formulates the issues that will be important this year.
-Judith Wiese, member of the Managing Board and Labor Director of Siemens AG, emphasizes that due to the lack of skilled workers, companies must increase their attractiveness as employers - not least by training and developing their own employees.
-The AGENDA also contains information on our "ARBEIT MADE IN GERMANY" campaign and the Labor Law Congress, which will take place in early February 2023, as well as much more.
+In the current issue, our Managing Director Steffen Kampeter looks ahead to 2023 and clearly formulates the topics that will be important this year.
+Judith Wiese, Member of the Managing Board and Labour Director of Siemens AG, emphasizes that due to a shortage of skilled workers, companies must increase their attractiveness as an employer - not least by training and developing their own employees.
+In the AGENDA you will also find information on our "WORK MADE IN GERMANY" campaign and the Labor Law Congress, which will take place at the beginning of February 2023, as well as much more.

 A good start to the new year 2023!

-In this year's last issue, employer president Dr. Rainer Dulger looks back at 2022.
-You'll also find all the info on the electronic certificate of incapacity to work, which will be launched on January 1, 2023, an overview of the diverse ISWA seminars, and much more.
+In this year's last issue, employer president Dr. Rainer Dulger looks back on 2022.
+You will also find all the information on the electronic certificate of incapacity for work, which will be launched on January 1, 2023, an overview of the various ISWA seminars and much more.

 We wish you a Merry Christmas and a Happy New Year!